Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option A: An SCP is attached to the account with the following permission statement.
 ![Question 29 option A](images/question29_A.jpg)
-- [x] Option B: A permission boundary policy is attached to the System Administrator role.
-With the following permission statement.
+- [x] Option B: A permission boundary policy is attached to the System Administrator role with the following permission statement.
 ![Question 29 option B](images/question29_B.jpg)
-- [ ] Option C: A permission boundary is attached to the System Administrator role.
-With the following permission statement.
+- [ ] Option C: A permission boundary is attached to the System Administrator role with the following permission statement.
 ![Question 29 option C](images/question29_C.jpg)
 - [ ] Option D: An SCP is attached to the account with the following statement.
 ![Question 29 option D](images/question29_D.jpg)

 ### Amazon GuardDuty has detected communications to a known command and control endpoint from a company's Amazon EC2 instance.
-The instance.
-Was found to be running a vulnerable version of a common web framework.
+The instance was found to be running a vulnerable version of a common web framework.
 The company's security operations team wants to quickly identity other compute resources with the specific version of that framework installed.
 Which approach should the team take to accomplish this task?

-- [ ] Scan all the EC2 instances for noncompliance.
-With IAM Config.
+- [ ] Scan all the EC2 instances for noncompliance with IAM Config.
 Use Amazon Athena to query IAM CloudTrail logs for the framework installation.
 - [ ] Scan all the EC2 instances with the Amazon Inspector Network Reachability rules package to identity instances running a web server with RecognizedPortWithListener findings.
-- [x] Scan all the EC2 instances with IAM Systems Manager to identify the vulnerable version of the.
-Web framework.
+- [x] Scan all the EC2 instances with IAM Systems Manager to identify the vulnerable version of the Web framework.
-- [ ] Scan an the EC2 instances with IAM Resource Access Manager to identify the vulnerable version of the.
-Web framework.
+- [ ] Scan an the EC2 instances with IAM Resource Access Manager to identify the vulnerable version of the Web framework.

 ### A developer is building a serverless application hosted on AWS that uses Amazon Redshift as a data store The application has separate modules for readwrite and read-only functionality The modules need their own database users for compliance reasons.
 Which combination of steps should a security engineer implement to grant appropriate access?
 (Select TWO)